dereuromark/cakephp-setup/README.md

 This CakePHP 3 plugin provides useful development tools for managing a CakePHP app.

-## Version notice

-This branch only works for **CakePHP 3.x** - please use the corresponding branch for CakePHP 2.x!

 ## What is this plugin for?
 This plugin aims to be a help for development of CakePHP applications.
 It extends and leverages my Tools Plugin.